RMLio/RMLStreamer/README.md

-## RML Framework
+## RML Streamer

 ### Installing Flink
-The RML Streamer runs its jobs on Flink clusters.
+RMLStreamer runs its jobs on Flink clusters.
 More information on how to install Flink and getting started can be found [here](https://ci.apache.org/projects/flink/flink-docs-release-1.7/tutorials/local_setup.html).
-At least a local cluster must be running in order to start executing RML Mappings with the RML Streamer.
+At least a local cluster must be running in order to start executing RML Mappings with RMLStreamer.
-It is not necessary to install Hadoop.
-Please note that the current repository works with Flink 1.9.0 with Scala 2.11 support, which can be downloaded [here](https://www.apache.org/dyn/closer.lua/flink/flink-1.9.0/flink-1.9.0-bin-scala_2.11.tgz).
+Please note that this version works with Flink 1.9.0 with Scala 2.11 support, which can be downloaded [here](https://www.apache.org/dyn/closer.lua/flink/flink-1.9.0/flink-1.9.0-bin-scala_2.11.tgz).
+Note that the latest release version might require another version of Flink, check the README for that version.

-## Installing RML Framework
+## Installing RMLStreamer

 Clone or download and then build the code in this repository: